AdhislacyA/markdown-portfolio/_includes/05-emphasis.md

-Write out some of your awesome attributes, and use emphasis (like bold or italics) to identify keywords, programming languages, or skills.
-I am a curious and open minded learner, and actively seeking opportunities to apply and expand my skills in
+I am a _*curious and open minded learner*_, and actively seeking opportunities to apply and expand my skills in
    a) Data & Statistical Analysis
    b) Data Visualization
    c) Meta-Analysis